Borda/pyDeprecate/README.md

 from deprecate import deprecated

 @deprecated(
-  # define as depreaction some self argument - mapping
+  # define as deprecation some self argument - mapping
   target=True, args_mapping={'coef': 'new_coef'},
   # common version info
   deprecated_in="0.2", remove_in="0.4",